-Afterwards head back to the resort for dinner and a quiet evening under the stars.
+Afterwards, head back to the resort for dinner and a quiet evening under the stars.

 Enjoy breakfast at The View Oman, before or after enjoying a leisurely swim at the gorgeous infinity pool at the resort.

 A few hours later start off on a day tour of the surrounding areas with an early morning visit to the abandoned ruins of the village of Birkat Al Mauz.
-The village is named after the numerous banana plantations that once thrived here and while it was abandoned over fifty years ago, the structures are still intact and offer an insight in to the lives of common Omani villagers of the past.
-Situated at the foothills of Jebel Akhdar, the village is home to the ancient Falaj irrigation system which are labelled as a UNESCO World heritage.
+The village is named after the numerous banana plantations that once thrived here and while it was abandoned over fifty years ago, the structures are still intact and offer an insight into the lives of common Omani villagers of the past.
+Situated at the foothills of Jebel Akhdar, the village is home to the ancient Falaj irrigation system which is labelled as a UNESCO World heritage.
 You can enjoy a pleasant walk through the oasis and the date plantations here before heading to Nizwa.

 Here we will visit the famed Nizwa Fort and Souk.
-The fort, famous for its circular main tower, is one of the largest of its kind, is supposed to be a great representatives of seventeenth century architecture.
+The fort, famous for its circular main tower, is one of the largest of its kind, is supposed to be a great representative of the seventeenth century architecture.
 It is.
 After the fort visit, we head to the Nizwa souq, where you will discover many interesting finds from intricately carved khanjars, traditional handicrafts to silver jewellery and tourist souvenirs; On Fridays you can be witness to the weekly cattle auction that takes place.

 Our next stop for the day is Jabreen Castle, one of the most ornately decorated and beautifully furnished in the country.
 It is one of the only castles in Oman that has been refurbished to display furnishing authentic to its time period.
-The fine calligraphy etched in to the walls, beautiful artwork decorating the ceilings and decorative arches, windows and balconies go on to show that the castle was made with a focus of the beauty— and not on war like most other castles and forts in Oman.
+The fine calligraphy etched into the walls, beautiful artwork decorating the ceilings and decorative arches, windows and balconies go on to show that the castle was made with a focus of the beauty— and not on war like most other castles and forts in Oman.

 An oasis lies adjacent to the fort, along with an ancient wall that once spanned 13 kilometres.
 Much of the oasis lies in ruins but the basic structure and some of the houses still remain standing.
 The pottery method is Bahla is considered unique to the area and you will enjoy taking in the traditional pottery methods used here and the unique results.

-Afterwards back to the View Oman where you will have dinner and spend the night at the resort.
+Afterward back to the View Oman where you will have dinner and spend the night at the resort.